JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/gmsh.md

 # Gmsh

 We provide Gmsh support, making it possible to represent more complicated meshes.
+(This is less relevant now that we have constrained triangulations and mesh refinement without needing Gmsh.)
 The discussion that follows assume you have installed Gmsh, and defined a corresponding `GMSH_PATH`.
 I have used the default,

 ```julia-repl
 julia> GMSH_PATH = "./gmsh-4.11.1-Windows64/gmsh.exe"